220296006/220296006/README.md

 ### **`About Me`**

-I'm a recent graduate of Cape Peninsula University of Technology with a National Diploma in ICT: Applications Development.
-My academic background has equipped me with a solid foundation in software development principles and practices, including object-oriented programming, design patterns, and web technologies.
+I am a dedicated full stack developer with a strong foundation in software development and IT.
+My journey began with a Diploma in IT, and over the past 2 years, I’ve gained valuable experience in various IT-related roles.
+My expertise lies in Full-Stack software development, understanding the software development life cycle (SDLC), and collaborating effectively within cross-functional teams.

 ### **`Experience`**